ryrobes/flowmaps/README.md

 - **path / track**
     - Sometimes used to refer to a set of blocks and channels together. i.e. "branching path", "looping path".
 A track can also be a segment of the flow that is unconnected to the larger flow and runs it's blocks independently.
 - **sub-flow**
-    - an entire flow that gets executed as a block (not implemented yet! but important to understand, conecptually)
+    - an entire flow that gets executed as a block (not implemented yet! but important to understand, conceptually)